To ensure that your files sync correctly, first verify three things:

 Reserved filenames in Windows

 Windows has a set of reserved words that can’t be used as valid filenames.
 If you create and name a file or folder from dropbox.com or a non-Windows device that includes a reserved word, then the file will not sync to your Dropbox on Windows computers.
 For a complete list of reserved file names, please see the Naming Conventions section of Windows Developer Network.

 Some small system files aren't synced over Dropbox.
 These include:

-Note: Windows counts the file path as part of the name.
-This sample file path is 142 characters, not the 16 characters of the file name:
+- Windows counts the file path as part of the name.
+For example, Windows counts the below file name as 142 characters:

 C:\Users\Panda\My Documents\Dropbox\Creative Nonfiction\My Autobiography\Favorite Things\Favorite Foods\Bamboo\Family Recipes\Fresh Leaves.doc